-183. Types of Fears Facing Children: Intimidation and fear are among various factors detrimental to the mental health of the child.
+180. Types of Fears Facing Children: Intimidation and fear are among various factors detrimental to the mental health of the child.
 The children expressed various kinds of fears.
-Most of them (37.0%) were afraid of their father, with greater percentage of boys (39.4%) feeling so than girls (27%).
-A substantial proportion of children expressed fears related with employer or contractor (12.9%), police (11.5%), dogs (10.0%) and big boys (3.9%).
+Two-third of them i.e. 64.2 percent were afraid of their father.
+A substantial proportion of children expressed fears related with employer or contractor 10.1 percent, police (6.8 percent), brothers (5.4 percent) mothers (3.4% percent) and dogs (2%).